Liverpool - West Ham: How to watch, start time, odds, prediction

 Liverpool – West Ham: Injury-hit Liverpool looks to stretch its unbeaten home Premier League record to 47 matches when it hosts West Ham United on Saturday (Watch live at 4 pm ET on NBCSN and online via NBCSports.com).

-The Reds are unlikely to have Fabinho in addition to Virgil van Dijk, while the game may come too soon for Joel Matip and Thiago Alcantara, too.
+The Reds will not have Fabinho in addition to Virgil van Dijk, while the Jurgen Klopp may have Joel Matip and Thiago Alcantara as options.
+Saying Fabinho has a “little injury,” Klopp said the Brazilian is “out for the weekend and slightly longer but all the others are in contention.”

 [ MORE: How to watch PL in the USA ]